pravins/i18n-best-practices/docs/basics-of-i18n.rst

 Unicode started with simple mission

+.. class:: center

-Unicode provides a unique number for every character,
+        **Unicode provides a unique number for every character,**

-no matter what the platform,
+        **no matter what the platform,**

-no matter what the program,
+        **no matter what the program,**

-no matter what the language.
+        **no matter what the language.**

-Unicode is huge each block of 16-bits and total 21 blocks.
+Unicode is huge, each block of 16-bits and total 21 blocks.
 Total 21-bit.
 Most of the active scripts are covered in its first block i.e. 0000-FFFF

 In the initial version Unicode identified all the encodings in the world and started providing different codes to it.
 Though It took long time but now Unicode is accepted globally.